Digital-Gravy/automatic.css-docs/versioned_docs/version-3.0/workflow-enhancements/variable-expansion-validation.md

 ## Using variable expansion in input fields

-In an input field, you can expand any variable by typing the stem (e.g. “–action”) and hitting the Enter key.
-ACSS will automatically turn “`--action`” into “`var(--action)`.”
+In an input field, you can expand any variable by typing the stem (e.g. “–primary”) and hitting the Enter key.
+ACSS will automatically turn “`--primary`” into “`var(--primary)`.”

 For calculations, you can simply type the calculation.
 For example, ACSS will turn “`50vh + 100px`” into “`calc(50vh + 100px)`.”